Kofokore/Excel-Dashboard-Project-Analyzing-Call-Center-Performance/README.md

 # Excel-Dashboard-Project-Analyzing-Call-Center-Performance
-This is an excel project that tracks the performance of all call agents in the sales and marketing department of an organization.
-This excel dashboard shows the total calls made by each agent, each agent call success rate and products discussed on call among others.
-Reasons why each agent abandoned calls are also visualized in the dashboard.
+This is an excel project that tracks the performance of all call agents in the sales and marketing department of an organization